What is the Administrative Code and why is it important?

 This is followed by the decision-making phase, where the administrative authority issues a decision based on the evidence gathered, which determines the rights and obligations of the parties to the proceedings.
 Each party has the right to comment on the documents before the decision is issued.
 After the decision has been issued, the parties have the possibility to pursue remedies, for example to lodge an appeal if they disagree with the decision.
 Appeals are an important part of the procedure as they allow the decision to be reviewed by a higher authority and provide further control over the administrative process.

-Tip: Do you have administrative proceedings coming up and would you like to prepare for them?
-Or are you a participant in the ongoing process and want to know the next steps of the administrative authority?
-In our article, we have outlined the course of the administrative procedure, including how to proceed if the administrative authority does not fulfil its role.
+Do you have administrative proceedings coming up and would you like to prepare for them?
+Or are you a participant in an ongoing process and want to know the next steps to be taken by the administrative authority?
+In our article, we have outlined the process of administrative proceedings, including how to proceed if the administrative authority does not fulfil its role.

 Remedies in administrative proceedings